greenelab/czi-seed-rfa/manuscript.md

     - scRNA-seq Statistical Tools for Low-dimensional Representations
     - Tools for Search and Analysis in Low-dimensional Representations

-The short courses will be run on a cost recovery model, but we will increase exposure to the HCA at the undergraduate level by providing at least *ten scholarships* per course that cover room, board, and tuition to faculty who are primarily engaged in undergraduate instruction.
+We aim to have this course provide a force-multiplier effect for the HCA and low-dimensional methods, where course attendees transmit what they learn to tens of students each year at their own institutions.
+We will run this course on a cost recovery model but have budgeted for at least *ten scholarships* per course that cover room, board, and tuition to faculty who are primarily engaged in undergraduate instruction.
 This, combined with the geographically distributed locations, will allow faculty with this mission to attend at very low cost.
 We will also develop a one-week module that can be added in to an undergraduate class on single-cell profiling and the HCA, which we will distribute via GitHub.
 The materials will include recorded videos (primarily intended for a refresher for the instructors), slides, and exercises.
 We expect that this module will support faculty who attend with an easy enhancement to any bioinformatics or computational biology instruction that they are already providing at their institution.
-This structure aims to produce a force multiplier, where attendees to the course can eventually transmit what they learn to  tens of students each year.

 ## References {.page_break_before}